by Ricardo B. Serrano, R.Ac.

 Two powerful meditation techniques to achieve illumination and oneness with your higher soul is called "Meditation on the Soul" taught by Master Choa Kok Sui, and "Meditation on the Guru" or Guru Yoga with Phowa (transference of consciousness) practice taught by Dilgo Khyentse Rinpoche and Sogyal Rinpoche.

-Three other meditation techniques to achieve illumination and oneness with your higher soul taught by Master Choa Kok Sui are "Meditation on Twin Hearts", "Universal and Kabbalistic Meditation on the Lord's Prayer", and "Meditation on the Blue Pearl in the Golden Lotus".
+Three other meditation techniques to achieve illumination and oneness with your higher soul taught by Master Choa Kok Sui are "Meditation on Three Hearts", "Universal and Kabbalistic Meditation on the Lord's Prayer", and "Meditation on the Blue Pearl in the Golden Lotus".

 Why learn and practice the above meditation and contemplation techniques before death and dying?